thedunston/sshwireguard/README.md

 sshwireguard stop - Stops the VPN tunnel sshwireguard start - Returns whether the sshwireguard Tunnel is running or not running sshwireguard renew - Downloads a new VPN configuration (reads config.yaml file located in the sshwireguardConf directory)

+### Compiling clients

+The clients can be compiled from source.
+First install go 1.16+.

+run:

+    make help

+for options.